crespohector/welcome-to-mod-7/README.md

    * Please remember to test the feature not only on local, but on Production as well to ensure it works as expected.

 ## FAAQs | Frequently/Any Asked Questions
-> _An informal and very incomplete list of somewhat common and / or unique problems observed by the Mod 7 TAs during capstone project development._
+> _An informal and very incomplete list of somewhat common and / or unique problems observed by the Mod 7 IA's during capstone project development._
 * [Capstone FAAQs](https://github.com/tombetthauser/fullstack-faqs)

 ## Helpful styling tips